WeibingChen17/media_manager/Readme.md

 * p2 - use threading pooling
 * p1 - use better update command to avoid multiple socket connections
 * p2 - Async promgramming in python
-* p1 - Different client should use different database when they are running
+* p1 - Different client should use different database when they are running - register app\_name and database/collection

 # todo (phase 2)
 * p0 - use javascript to talk to servers